 Zones: Perennial 6-10 (Pomegranates love warm, tropical climates but can take some cold without getting severely injured.)

 Size.
-We ship our plantsin 3-inch-deep pots when they are 3-6 inches tall so they can grow to maturity under your green thumb.
+These ship in plug size pots when they are 2.5-6 inches tall so they can grow to maturity under your green thumb.

 Plant care.
 Wish your thumb were a little greener?
 Visit our plant care page & become a gardening guru in no time.